 The most popular famous German name from Gdansk- Danzig.
 But this city is also known as

-What is interesting- according to researches, Gdansk is one of the best cities in Poland to live and work.
-According to Poland’s citizens’ votes, Gdansk has the best infrastructure, management, jobs with good salaries and a good environment.
+What is interesting- according to research, Gdansk is one of the best cities in Poland to live and work.
+According to Poland’s citizens’ votes, Gdansk has the best infrastructure, management, jobs with good salaries, and a good environment.

 Many people move from other cities in Poland to Gdansk.
 And they usually don’t regret it.
 With access to the Baltic sea, Tricity is a great place to live.

 There Are Many Legends About Gdansk’s Landmark- The Neptune Fountain

 Neptune Fountains is one of the most recognizable symbols of Gdansk.
 It is a big statue situated in the heart of Gdansk’s Old Town.

 There are many legends connected to Neptune Fountain.
 The most popular is the one about the ‘Goldwasser’, popular vodka from Gdansk.